Introducing Our Future Hospital Northern Devon

 What happens next?

 We need to describe the investment we need to help us deliver our ambitions, and we will be doing this by developing a ‘full business case’ for submission.
-The first milestone we need to meet before this is to create a strategic outline case (SOC) – this is where we make a case for change based on our three workstreams of clinical strategy; our estates – are they fit for purpose; and digitally connected care.
+The first milestone is to create a strategic outline case (SOC) – this is where we make a case for change based on our three workstreams of clinical strategy; our estates – are they fit for purpose; and digitally connected care.

 Our Business Case Journey